Snowflake-Labs/semantic-model-generator/README.md

 3. [Post Generation](#post-generation) to fill out the rest of your semantic model.
 4. [Validating Your Final Semantic Model](#validating-yaml-updates) to ensure any changes you've made are valid.

+Or, if you want to see what a semantic model looks like, skip to [Examples](#examples).

 ## Setup